-If the buildingplan plugin is not enabled, run quickfort orders first and make sure all manager orders are fulfilled before applying a #build blueprint.
+If you do not want to enable the buildingplan plugin, run quickfort orders and make sure all manager orders are fulfilled before applying a #build blueprint.
 Otherwise you will get job cancellation spam when the buildings can't be built with available materials.

-7.4.4 Generating manager orders
+7.4.5 Generating manager orders